ExoMars-PanCam/passthrough/README.md

 populated by the client (a calibration processor, in this scenario), and will verify this as part of post-processing.

 PT leverages the XML nature of PDS4 labels by making extensive use of XPath (and, as shown later, its ability to define custom extension functions).
-The `img:exposure_type` attribute in this example is absent in the source for a particular subinstrument.
+The `img:exposure_type` attribute in this example is absent in the source label if the data product belongs to a particular subinstrument.
 To inform the pre-processor of this, the element is marked as required on the condition that `//psa:Sub-Instrument/psa:identifier != 'HRC'`, an XPath boolean expression that compares the value of the relevant subinstrument attribute in the primary source label with the string literal "HRC".
-Thus `img:exposure_type` will only be fetched and included in the output label if HRC is not the active subinstrument.
+Hence the absence of `img:exposure_type` in the source will only trigger an error condition if HRC is not the active subinstrument.

 ### Element properties
 > The term *element* is used as a shorthand for *XML element*.
 It is sometimes useful to distinguish between